Xtol and the Ascorbate Superadditive Developer

 How Xtol pairs ascorbic acid with a phenidone-type agent for fine grain and full speed, and why early batches failed without warning.

-For decades the standard fine-grain developers leaned on hydroquinone, a reliable but toxic reducing agent usually paired with metol or phenidone.
-Xtol, introduced by Kodak in the mid-1990s, broke from that lineage by building its chemistry around ascorbic acid, the same molecule as vitamin C. The result was a developer that claimed an unusual combination of fine grain and full emulsion speed while removing hydroquinone entirely.
-That same chemistry also introduced a failure mode unlike anything photographers had encountered before.
+For decades the standard fine-grain developers leaned on hydroquinone, a reliable reducing agent usually paired with metol or phenidone.
+Hydroquinone is also an aquatic toxin and a sensitiser, and by the 1990s its disposal was a liability worth designing around.
+Kodak launched Xtol in 1996 — the small-tank datasheet, Publication J-107, is dated September 1996 — and broke from that lineage by building the chemistry around ascorbic acid, the same molecule as vitamin C. The result was a developer Kodak positioned to replace D-76, delivering fine grain at full emulsion speed with no hydroquinone at all.
+That same chemistry also introduced a failure mode unlike anything photographers had met before.

 The Superadditive Pair